Story by Liam Slade / Originally Posted May 1, 2022

 The Doctor gave us a rundown, some of which I had already been told at the beginning and before my “sister” awoke, about the parameters of the cloning and what, exactly, had happened to produce this result.
 I watched her face as she internally struggled to press down her annoyance to try to absorb all of this.
 Nguyen stressed that since we share 96% DNA we strictly forbidden from engaging in any kind of sexual relationship with one another that might result in pregnancy.
 That produced in us a stereo expression of horror and disgust at the idea.
 Nguyen actually laughed: “Just making sure I cover all the bases.”

 And then that was it.
-They sent us on our way.
+They handed us a check for $1000 and sent us on our way.

 * * *